PhysiCell-Tools/python-loader/man/HOWTO.md

 from pyMCDS import pyMCDS
 ```

-Now you're rolling. \
+Now you're rolling!

-On the one hand, pyMCDS is very lightweight.
+pyMCDS.py is very lightweight.
-Besides the python3 core library, this code has only matplotlib, numpy, pandas, and scipy library dependencies.
+Besides the python3 core library, this code has only matplotlib, numpy, pandas, scipy, and vtk library dependencies.
-On the other hand, the `pyMCDS` class lacks functions present in the `pcdl.TimeStep` and `pcdl.TimeSeries` class.
+The pyMCDS class evolved into the pcdl.TimeStep class, which has additionally anndata dependency, which makes the library slightly heavier but much more powerful for downstream data analysis.
+Apart from that, pcdl offers the pcdl.TimeSeries class to handle the mcds snapshots from an entire PhysiCell run, and a set of functions that can be run straight from the command line, without even having to fire up a python3 shell.